dabit3/building-a-subgraph-workshop/README.md

 Now we can configure the __subgraph.yaml__ to use the entities that we have just created and configure their mappings.

-To do so, first update the `dataSources.mapping.entities` field with the `User` and `Token` entities:
+To do so, first update the `dataSources.mapping.entities` field.
+Remove the existing entities, and replace them with only the `User` and `Token` entities:

 ```yaml
 entities: